kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/userflow/passcode/local/usage.md

 }
 ```

 Once initiated, the user will be prompted to create and confirm their passcode.
+The passcode in hashed with `PBKDF2` hashing algorithm by default (which can be changed as everything else of course).

 ## Reset passcode